 3.4.1 Data Source and Scope

 For energy use of LDVs, data are collected, by powertrain type (SI Conv, CI Conv, HEV, PHEV, BEV, and FCEV), by class (Mid-sized car, CSUV, M-SUV, Pickup, and Van), by fuel type and by CS/CD mode.
-The primary data source for these is from the powertrain simulation results from the ANL’s Autonomie.
+The primary data source for these is from the powertrain simulation results from the ANL’s Autonomie which presents the simulation of current and future vehicle.
 Additional comparison is also conducted on fuel economies between luxury and non-luxury vehicles.
-The fuel economy of luxury and non-luxury estimation are based on the harmonic mean of EPA’s fuel economy ratings of individual make/models with their sale volumes in each category (REF: Wards; fuel economy.gov).
+The fuel economy of luxury and non-luxury are estimated based on the harmonic mean of EPA’s fuel economy ratings of actual vehicle individual make/models with their sale volumes in each category (REF: Wards; fuel economy.gov).

 For energy use and idling fuel rate of MHDVs, there is no single representative and exclusive data source that contains the energy use data for most of MHDV types.
 In addition to ANL’s Autonomie simulation results, the team collected related data from journal papers, conference papers, and government and lab reports (e.g., the NHTSA report, Transportation Energy Data Book).
 Also, compared to LDVs, vehicle type classification is more complex with MHDVs.
 In this project, only certain vehicle types with respect to weight class, vocational type, and powertrain types are considered.
 Selected vehicle types with collected data are listed in Table 1.
 In Table 1, each row shows one vocational type (e.g., bucket truck), each column shows one weight class (i.e., classes 2b - 8), and each cell shows powertrain technologies collected from the literature.
 The collected data cover the priority list as shown in Table 2 which is pre-determined by the entire TCO project team.